Definition of Accounts Receivable Financing

 Every company needs capital to operate.
 Accounts receivable are revenues that are accrued but not yet received.
 Accounts receivable financing refers to financing that a company receives for a portion of their accounts receivable.
 As the revenue is yet to receive, so financing is claimed by the company on the upcoming revenue.

-Account receivables are liquid assets that is the kind of asset that can be converted in cash quickly.
-Company needs cash to operate day to day transactions.
+Account receivables are liquid assets that are the kind of asset that can be converted in cash quickly.
+The company needs cash to operate day-to-day transactions.
 So the cash will be freed once the money is received for accounts receivable.
 As few companies have long cash conversion cycle, so they prefer to go for accounts receivable financing, where the cash is received based on the total accounts receivable.

 How Does Accounts Receivable Financing Works?

 There are mainly two ways by which the accounts receivable financing works.

 - Selling of Assets: This happens when the company sells the accounts receivable to lenders as an asset.
 The lender takes the responsibility to recover the accounts receivable on behalf of the company.
 As accounts receivable are mostly short term assets for the companies.
 So this is profitable for the lenders, as they only provide 85% to 90% worth of accounts receivable as financing.

 - Issuance of Loan: Loans can also be issued by keeping the accounts receivable as collateral.
 This make the loans secured and the company receives advance on the accounts receivable that is pending.
 This process helps the company to keep the accounts receivable under its books.

 Company XYZ has accounts receivable worth of $100,000.
 Its working capital needs are high and cash conversion cycle is also high.
 So it will take few months for accounts receivable to convert into cash, which can be used for meeting working capital needs.
 So the company can opt for Accounts Receivable financing.